NigerOfficial Name: Republic of Niger

 LGBT RIGHTS: There is strong societal stigma against same-sex sexual activity in Niger, but no laws criminalizing consensual same-sex sexual activity in general.
 The law states, however, that an “unnatural act” with a person of the same sex who is under 21 is punishable by six months to three years in prison and a fine of between 10,000 and 100,000 CFA francs ($20-$206).

-For more detailed information about LGBT rights in [country name], you may review the State Department’s Country Reports on Human Rights Practices for 2012.
+For more detailed information about LGBT rights in Niger, you may review the State Department’s Country Reports on Human Rights Practices for 2013.
 For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.

 ACCESSIBILITY: While in Niger, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Nigerien law mandates that the state provide for persons with physical and mental disabilities, but there are no specific regulations mandating accessibility to buildings, transportation, and communication for those with special needs.
 There is extremely limited accessibility to public transportation, road crossings, taxis, restaurants, cafes, bars, and other tourist spots.
 Most buildings, transportation, and educational facilities do not provide for people with special needs and, because most streets are unpaved, individuals in wheelchairs or who have difficulty walking face challenges.